A field guide to the unexplained.

 What the markets price, in their own words.

-The markets widget on /live shows current Polymarket and Kalshi prices on a curated list of UAP-relevant contracts — disclosure timelines, alien-confirmation deadlines, file-release expectations.
+We follow current Polymarket and Kalshi prices on a curated list of UAP-relevant contracts — disclosure timelines, alien-confirmation deadlines, file-release expectations — and reference them inside cases when a market is load-bearing for the story.
 We don't price the markets; we report what the markets price.
 Tickers are kept in data/markets/curated.json and reviewed when new derivative markets open.

 CTAs to view a market on its platform carry an analytics tag that lets us measure referral volume; if any platform offers us a paid affiliate or sponsorship relationship, we'll disclose it directly under the relevant market and on this page.
 As of this writing we have no commercial relationships with Polymarket or Kalshi.